 Once I went hunting with Jonas, each in our own kayak, with some liver he had brought along.
 Several birds came around and twice he waited until he had two “birds in a row” and got them both with one shell.
 What’s more they were Ivory Gulls! bigger and better than most other sea birds.
-The little auk was a good catch, also the “serfaq.”
+The little auk was a good catch, also the serfaq (Black Guillemot).
 But most of the time the birds that showed up were kittiwakes or fulmars, both perfectly edible but a bit boring.

 Some days the fishing would be good: small to medium sized cod with the lines we all had.
-Several of my neighbors were fishing those days, some of them borrowing my kayak to do so.
+Several of my neighbors were fishing those days, some of the boys borrowing my kayak to do so.
 And a number of times I received gifts of fish, just caught or once or twice cooked already.
 That was Sophia’s speciality, very kind of her.
 Out fishing in my kayak one day: Peter was in his father Hansi’s kayak, and Ole Quist was in Malaki’s.
 Then Severin joined us in Johan’s kayak!
 It was nice to see that kayak in use.
 Between us all we caught a lot of fish that day.

 Several Day Hunting Trips

 The highlight of the summer, however, was my going with the three Nielsen brothers on a several day seal hunting trip travelling, with our kayaks on board, by inboard motor boat to the traditional hunting camp at Umiamako.
 See the whole story in Chapter Eight “The Hunting Trip to Umiamako.”